-- 1. Officers shall make an immediate verbal report to their supervisors following any response to resistance (apart from the above exceptions) and file a report (CALEA 4.2.2). - a.
-This report shall be attached to a copy of the arrest report, incident/offense report, or supplement report and submitted to the supervisor in charge when the following occur (CALEA 4.2.2): - i.
+- 1. Officers shall make an immediate verbal report to their supervisors following any response to resistance (apart from the above exceptions).
+Additionally, officers shall file a report using the designated reporting platform and submit it to their immediate supervisor (CALEA 4.2.2). - a.
+When applicable, the response to resistance report shall be submitted with an arrest report, incident/offense report, or supplement report to the supervisor in charge when the following occur (CALEA 4.2.2): - i.
 Discharging a firearm, for other than training or recreational purposes (CALEA 4.2.1a); - ii.
 Taking an action that results in, or is alleged to have resulted in, injury or death of another person (CALEA 4.2.1b); - iii.
 Responding to resistance through the use of lethal or less lethal weapons (CALEA 4.2.1c); or - iv.
 Applying weaponless physical response at a level as defined by the agency (CALEA 4.2.1d). - b.
 The shift lieutenant or if absent the senior shift supervisor will review the report for completeness and forward it to the appropriate Division Commander (CALEA 4.2.2). - c.
 The appropriate Division Commander will review the report for compliance and forward it to the Office of Professional Standards (OPS) (CALEA 4.2.2). - d.
 The appropriate Division Commander will ensure a copy of the report is forwarded to the Chief of Police in accordance with this written directive (CALEA 4.2.2). - e.
 Any officer who witnesses a response to resistance shall advise a supervisor, and must be included in the reporting of the incident. - 2.
-All arrest or incident/offense/supplement reports shall specify the actions of the suspect that necessitated the response to resistance, the reasons why the officer responded to resistance, as well as any suspect complaints of injury, medical treatment received, or refusal of medical treatment.
+All arrest or incident/offense/supplement reports shall specify the actions of the suspect that necessitated the response to resistance, the reasons why the officer responded to resistance, as well as any suspect complaints of injury, medical treatment received, or $\frac{22}{10/20}$ refusal of medical treatment.